patil-suraj/question_generation/README.md

 `<hl> 42 <hl> is the answer to life, the universe and everything.`

-***Note: This idea of highlighting answer spans is takes from a paper, but I'm not being able to find the paper now.
-If you know this paper do let me know so that I can credit  the original authors.***
+***Note: This idea of highlighting answer spans is taken from a paper, but I'm not being able to find the paper now.
+If you know this paper please let me know so that I can credit the original authors.***

 ### answer extraction models